mactul/powermake/README.md

 config.add_shared_libs(*shared_libs: str)
 ```

 Add shared libraries to [config.shared_libs](#shared_libs) if they do not exists.
 This method is variadic so you can put as many libs as you want.
+The list order is preserved.

 ##### remove_shared_libs()